scalabli/quo/docs/filters.rst

 .. code:: python

-    from quo.keys import KeyBinder
+    from quo.keys import Bind

-    kb = KeyBinder()
+    bind = Bind()

-    @kb.add('ctrl-t', filter=is_searching)
+    @bind.add('ctrl-t', filter=is_searching)
     def _(event):
         # Do, something, but only when searching.
         pass

-If we want to know the boolean value of this filter, we have to call it like a
+If we want to know the boolean value of this filter, we have to call it like a function:
-function:

 .. code:: python